 What is Neuropsychology?
-Neuropsychology is a professional specialty concerned with learning and behavior in relationship to an brain.
+Neuropsychology is a professional specialty focused on the study of the relationship between the brain and behavior.
 A neuropsychologist is a licensed psychologist with expertise in how learning and behavior are associated with the development of brain structures and systems.
 Formal testing of abilities such as memory and language skills assesses brain functioning.
 The neuropsychologist conducts the evaluation, interprets the test results, and makes recommendations.
 A neuropsychologist can also consult with a family over time to adjust recommendations to an individual’s changing needs.
 Neuropsychologists often work closely with schools to help them provide appropriate educational programs for a child.
 (Educational pamphlet, Public Interest Advisory Committee, Division 40: Clinical Neuropsychology, APA)

 What is the difference between a Psychoeducational Evaluation and a Neuropsychological Evaluation?
 A psychoeducational evaluation assesses intellectual and academic functioning.
-While such an evaluation may reveal the presence of a learning difficulty, they shed little light on the presence of attentional and language disorders.
+While such an evaluation may reveal learning disorders, it sheds little light on the presence of attentional or language disorders.
 A neuropsychological evaluation assesses language, memory, fine-motor skill, attention, executive skills, and social emotional functioning, in addition to intellectual and academic functioning.
 Therefore a neuropsychological evaluation is more comprehensive, and can be used to reveal a broader range of diagnoses, including Attention-Deficit Hyperactivity Disorder, Language Disorders, Nonverbal Learning Disorders, as well as Learning Disabilities.

 Do you accept insurance?
 Dr. Hayward does not accept insurance.
 As an out-of-network provider, Dr. Hayward can provide you with a statement that you can submit to seek reimbursement from your insurance company for any covered expenses for treatment.